 Black cumin also:

 NOTE: Those who decide to use black cumin seed oil should check labels and product information carefully.
-Black cumin is commonly referred to as black seed oil, black onion seed, black caraway, and black sesame seed, and other names, but only Nigella sativa is true black cumin.
+Black cumin is commonly referred to as black seed oil, black onion seed, black caraway, and black sesame seeds, but make sure it is actually Nigella sativa the only true black cumin.